 (b) which solicits contributions from the public (or raises funds under the Amendment) or a section of the public in Cayman or elsewhere.

-More information on the Law and registration may be found on our website, here.
+More information on the Law and registration may be found here.

 Why are the changes necessary?